bcgov/von-agent-template/GettingStartedTutorial.md

 1. Go to the `agent URL`, where you should see a "404" (not found) error message.
 That signals the agent is running, but does not respond to that route.
    1. For `In Browser`, click the "5001" link at the top of the screen.
 That's the path to your agent.
    2. For `Local Machine`, go to [http://localhost:5001](http://localhost:5001).
-2. Go to the `dFlow URL` (In Browser, Local Machine) where in the `Credential` drop down, you should be able to see your agent's credential.
+2. Go to the `GreenLight URL` (In Browser, Local Machine) where in the `Credential` drop down, you should be able to see your agent's credential.
    1. The `Credential` drop down box is a search box, so just type the name of your organization or credential in it.

 All good?
 Whoohoo!